Travix-International/frontend-tech-test/README.md

 [Trello Board](https://trello.com/b/rwty4M0w/travix-todo-project-roadmap)

 Initially, I had also intended on writing tests for the project.
 However since I haven't coded in React for over a year and am not at all familiar with React + Redux testing, I had to sacrifice that bonus feature.
-Instead, I opted to showcase my working skills via a project plan, implement Material UI for animations and deploy onto heroku
+Instead, I opted to showcase my working skills via a project plan and implementing Material UI for animations and styling.

 # Installation and running